TheCandidStartup/TheCandidStartup.github.io/_drafts/component-test-playwright-vitest.md

 You need to add quite a lot of supporting scaffolding to your project
   * A `playwright/index.html` file used to render the component during testing
-  * A `playwright/index.ts` file which sets up the environment for testing, for example including stylesheets and injecting code into the page
+  * A `playwright/index.ts` file which sets up the environment for testing.
+For example, including stylesheets and injecting code into the page
   * [Component Stories](https://playwright.dev/docs/test-components#test-stories) which initialize your component with any complex props needed.
 The component runs in the browser so your test code can only pass plain JavaScript objects and primitive types to it.
 Instead of mounting the component directly, you mount a wrapper object which takes care of any complex configuration.

 Behind the scenes Playwright uses Vite to compile a bundle containing the component and scaffolding, then serves it using the Vite development server.
 Use of Vite is hidden away behind the scenes and uses Playwright provided configuration.
 You [can't reuse your existing config](https://playwright.dev/docs/test-components#i-have-a-project-that-already-uses-vite-can-i-reuse-the-config).
 Instead you have to copy your high level settings into Playwright's configuration.